Implicit Diffusion: Efficient Optimization through Stochastic Sampling: THEORETICAL ANALYSIS

 where $p_k$ denotes the distribution of $X_k$.
 This setting is more challenging due to the discretization bias \citep[][]{d-tgasslcd-17}.
 We make classical smoothness assumptions to analyze discrete gradient descent \citep[e.g.,][]{cb-clmcmckld-18}: \begin{assumption} The functions $\nabla_1 V(\cdot,\theta)$, $\nabla_1 V(x, \cdot)$ and~$\nabla \ell$ are respectively $L_X$-Lipschitz for all $\theta \in \R^p$, $L_\Theta$-Lipschitz for all $x \in \R^d$, and $L$-Lipschitz. \end{assumption} We can then show the following convergence result. \begin{theorem} Take $\gamma_k = c_1/\sqrt{k}$ and $\varepsilon_k = 1/\sqrt{k}$ in \eqref{eq:langevin-discrete}.
 Under Assumptions \ref{ass:potential_log_sobolev}, \ref{ass:gradient_bounded}, \ref{ass:Gamma_Lipschitz}, and~\ref{ass:smoothness},

-\end{theorem} The proof follows a similar outline as in the continuous case.
-However, in bounding the KL divergence of $p_k$ from $\pi^\star(\theta_k)$, we incur an additional discretization error proportional to $\gamma_k \to 0$.
-The proof technique to bound the KL in discrete iterations is inspired by \cite{cb-clmcmckld-18}.
-We obtain a result similar to \citet[][Theorem 2]{dagreou2022framework} for finite-dimensional bilevel optimization, albeit with a slower convergence rate.
+\end{theorem} The proof technique to bound the KL in discrete iterations is inspired by \cite{cb-clmcmckld-18}.
+Comparing to the continuous case, this step incurs a discretization error proportional to $\gamma_k \to 0$, inducing a slower convergence rate.
+The result is similar to \citet{dagreou2022framework} for finite-dimensional bilevel optimization, albeit our final convergence rate is slower.